thoughtbot/geocoding-on-rails/book/strategies/local_data.md

 ```

 While the flaws in the data may be a deterrent to using gems which don't
-interact with an external service, geocoding with Area is very fast and
+interact with an external service, geocoding with [area][area] is very fast and
-sufficient if you only need to geocode US zip codes.
+is sufficient if you only need to geocode US ZIP codes.